klandre01/klandre01/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+<img src="https://github.com/klandre01/klandre01/assets/53194023/31d39f4c-3e50-47f8-92e6-e164e450ac1b" height=400px alt="Karen Andre headshot">
 My name is Karen Andre and I'm a third year student at MIT!
 I'm pursuing a Bachelor's Degree in Computation and Cognition (Course 6-9).
 I'm currently interested in working in machine learning and/or the intersection of health and technology.

-<img src="https://github.com/klandre01/klandre01/assets/53194023/31d39f4c-3e50-47f8-92e6-e164e450ac1b" height=400px alt="Karen Andre headshot">
+# Coursework 📚
+## Fall 2023 (Current)
+* 9.19 Computational Psycholinguistics
+* 6.3700 Intro to Machine Learning
+* 9.17 Systems Neuroscience Lab
+* 5.112 Principles of Chemical Science
+* WGS.238 Intersectional Feminist Memoir
+## Spring 2023
+* 6.1010 Fundamentals of Programming
+* 18.06 Linear Algebra
+* 24.900 Intro to Linguistics
+* 9.00 Intro to Psychological Science
+* (Lab Assistant for 6.100A/B) Programming in Python/Data Science and Computational Thinking
+# Fall 2022
+* 6.1210 Data Structures and Algorithms
+* 9.01 Intro to Neuroscience
+* 7.012 Introductory Biology
+* 21M.011 Intro to Western Music
+# Spring 2022
+* 16.0002 Intro to Computational Science and Engineering
+* 18.02 Multivariable Calculus
+* 6.042 Mathematics for Computer Science (Discrete Math)
+* 8.02 Physics 2: Electricity and Magnetism
+* WGS.224 Reproductive Healthcare in the United States
+# Fall 2021
+* 6.0001/2 Programming in Python/Data Science and Computational Thinking
+* 18.01 Calculus I
+* 8.01 Physics I: Mechanics
+* 21W.742 Writing About Race